-Corporate and private functions are those that are staged by invitation only to a targeted audience, and/ or apply an entry fee to patrons.
+Corporate and private functions are those that are staged by invitation only to a targeted or limited audience, and/ or incur an entry fee to patrons.
 Corporate and private functions must be designed so as not to prevent general public access to the harbour foreshores.